 Next month when I take my students to an orphanage in China, they will walk into a space where innocent children live in an institution, not a home, and without hesitation or instruction they will offer these children who suffer their hands, their smiles, their eyes, their words, their love.
 To those who lack the security and sustenance of familial relations, they will paradoxically offer, both wholeheartedly and unconsciously, the embrace of homecoming.
 In their naïve innocence, they will imitate those accepted by Jesus in Matthew 25.
-They will, at least in this moment, act in a way that is free of habitual reactions of self-focus, a potential turning point that Bachelor defines as nirvana itself (41).
+They will, at least in that moment, act in a way that is free of habitual reactions of self-focus, a potential turning point that Bachelor defines as nirvana itself (41).
 Perhaps it is that collective, sustained, if temporary, weekend experience of the Kingdom of God, in the imagery of Jesus, or nirvana, in the Buddha’s teaching, that etches this orphanage experience into their memories like a shooting star.

 The Joy of Homecoming